-Baker College, Michigan’s largest, private not-for-profit college and the top private transfer school in the state, held its first-ever systemwide student commencement ceremony on Sun., May 5, 2019 at 2 p.m., at Van Andel Arena in Grand Rapids, Mich.
+Baker College, a private nonprofit college based in Michigan, held its first-ever systemwide student commencement ceremony on Sun., May 5, 2019 at 2 p.m., at Van Andel Arena in Grand Rapids, Michigan.

 This year’s graduates joined 20,000 Baker alumni that have graduated in the last five years, as well as the hundreds of thousands who have graduated from Baker since its inception more than 100 years ago.
 A vast variety of graduates were recognized, including those earning program certificates, associate degrees, bachelor’s, master’s and doctorate degrees across 12 different colleges of study.